ChefMyKLove/Portfolio-and-Blog/README.md

 ## Security Notes

-⚠️ **Environment Variables**: Never commit `.env` files ⚠️ **Password**: Change 'mystic' to a secure password in production ⚠️ **CORS**: Currently disabled - enable for production cross-origin requests ⚠️ **Sessions**: Set secure=true for HTTPS in production
+⚠️ **Environment Variables**: Never commit `.env` files ⚠️ **Password**: Never hardcode your admin password.
+Use environment variables and build-time injection for frontend-only logic.
+⚠️ **CORS**: Currently disabled - enable for production cross-origin requests ⚠️ **Sessions**: Set secure=true for HTTPS in production

 ## Troubleshooting

 ### Images not loading
-- Check that `/blog/images/` directory exists with IMG_*.jpg files
+- Check that `/images/` and `/blog/images/` directories exist with the required image files
-- Verify paths are absolute from server root: `/blog/images/IMG_4570.jpg`
+- Verify paths are correct and match the references in your HTML/CSS/JS

 ### OAuth not working
 - Verify both servers are running (3002 and 8000)